-In order to combat bullying and violence against children in the education system, Diena Haryana creates a new power dynamic among parents, teachers, and other key stakeholders to empower and nurture children to become empathetic leaders.
+In order to create online child protection, Diena Haryana built a movement involving parents, teachers, communities, corporations, and other key stakeholders that protects, empowers, and nurtures children to become empathetic leaders.

 The New Idea

 Growing up in the Province of Central Java, young Diena Haryana repeatedly experienced domestic violence.
-She was treated unfairly by her family, where she was asked to do all the household chores.
-At the age of 12, Diena had to work for her own expenses and relied on other students for her meals in school.
-This affected her self-esteem, where she grew up as a very shy and quiet girl.
-Despite all of that, Diena was a good student and was awarded a one-year exchange student program through a Study Abroad Scholarship in the United States.
+After the age of 5, she was raised not by her parents, but by an older relative.
+She was treated unkindly by her caretakers and assigned many household chores at such a young age.
+Starting from the age of 12, Diena was expected to work in the caregiver’s hair salon and received tips from customers that she used for her pocket money.
+At the age of 18, she had to pay for her expenses, including tuition for her university.
+She rarely received appropriate love and affection from this family.
+This affected her self-esteem, and she grew up as an introverted and quiet girl.
+Despite these hardships, Diena was a good student, and she was also awarded by American Field Service (AFS) a one-year exchange student program through a Study Abroad Scholarship to the United States.
 This experience was a turning point in her life.
 During her studies in the US, Diena lived with her foster family in the city of Georgetown, Delaware.
 Her foster mother was a psychologist who raised her children with love and tenderness.
-She always treated Diena like her own children.
-Her foster mother was always supportive of her and helped her learn new things.
+She always treated Diena like her own child.
+Her foster mother was always supportive of her and helped her learn many new things.

-After returning from the United States, Diena found her self-confidence and had a fuller understanding of what healthy parenting looked like due to her foster mother.
-When Diena graduated from high school, she decided to leave her house and start a new life as an English teacher and studied English Language Teaching at the State University of Jakarta.
-In her second year of college, Diena developed a parenting pyramid inspired by her experience with her foster mother.
+After returning from the United States, Diena re-discovered her self-confidence and had a fuller understanding of what healthy parenting should look like as modelled to her by her American foster mother.
+When Diena graduated from high school, she decided to leave her caregivers’ house and start a new life as an English teacher and studied English Language Teaching at Jakarta Teacher Training Institute (IKIP Jakarta.)
+In her second year of college, Diena developed a parenting pyramid inspired by her experience with her American foster mother.
 Diena then graduated from college with a bachelor's degree in education in 1982.
 Several years later, she received a Chevening Scholarship from the British Council to continue her studies for her master’s degree.
-During her studies, her model was modified and later applied to private sectors employees and then continuously used in her work on the issue of violence against children.
+During her studies, this model was revised and later applied to private sectors employees and then continuously used in her work in dealing with the issue of violence against children in Indonesia.

-When she created Semai Jiwa Amini (SEJIWA) in 2004, a non-profit foundation focused on child protection, Diena decided to leave her career and dedicate her time entirely to SEJIWA.
-In the future, Diena continues her work on creating the new power dynamic among stakeholders which will enable a system that empowers and nurtures children to become empathetic leaders.
-From her work, she always believes that "it is better to light a candle than curse the darkness."
+When Yayasan Semai Jiwa Amini (SEJIWA Foundation) was set up in 2004 as a non-profit foundation focused on child protection, Diena decided to leave her career in business and dedicate her time entirely to SEJIWA Foundation.
+For the future, Diena plans to continue her work supporting continuous progress by stakeholders through systemic organizational improvements allowing children to live with dignity and respect in nurturing and loving homes.
+From such a home environment, hopefully, empathic and serving leaders will emerge.
+Diena finds truth in this quote "it is better to light a candle than to curse the darkness."
+(Eleanor Roosevelt)